A working demonstration of shared context between humans and the agents they use.

 Control plane internals

-LittleGuy is designed as a Memory Control Plane: structured memory, scoped execution, and portable context across web, desktop, mobile, and MCP clients.
+LittleGuy is designed as a Memory Control Plane: structured memory, scoped execution, and portable context across web, mobile, and MCP clients.

 Neo4j relationships + pgvector semantic recall in a dual-store architecture.